Table of Contents

 Responding to an Exam Question

-When you see an exam question, you should first reflect if you know the answer or how to answer.
+When you see an exam question, you should first reflect on whether you know the answer or how to answer.
 Occasionally, you may find your knowledge gap is large enough, you don't understand the question.

 Except for “honest” misunderstandings you hold, you shouldn't need the answer key or graded papers to know you don't know.
 It is the same when doing homework.
 Do something about the weaknesses identified/exposed by the exam questions (even if it is the last final of your last term at CMU).